-Each local Multifamily Program Center must maintain a log to make sure that delegated processing applications are properly identified and processed in a timely manner.
-Additional details about the DPA log will be forthcoming at a later date.
+Each applicable Multifamily Program Center must maintain a log to make sure that delegated processing applications are properly identified and processed in a timely manner.

 XI.
 QUALITY CONTROL MONITORING.

 Monitoring of a DPA will be based on Chapter 7 of HUD Handbook 4950.1, Housing Finance Agency Risk-Sharing Pilot Program.